Antwaan Randle El: Detroit Lions

-On February 9, 2021, it was announced that Randle El was hired by the Detroit Lions as their new wide receivers coach under Head Coach Dan Campbell.
+On February 9, 2021, it was announced that Randle El was hired by the Detroit Lions as their new wide receivers coach under head coach Dan Campbell.

+Chicago Bears

+On January 24, 2025, It was announced that Randle El was hired by the Chicago Bears as their new wide receivers/assistant head coach under new head coach Ben Johnson.

 Personal life

 Randle El's younger brother, Marcus, was a wide receiver and kick returner for the University of Wisconsin, while his older brother, Curtis, was a defensive back at Indiana University.
 Randle El is married.
 The couple have four children.
-Randle El also has three children from previous relations.
-In total, he has seven children.
+Randle El also has three children from previous relations, totaling seven children.
 Randle El is a Christian.

 Randle El co-hosted Redskins Gameday on WTTG during the 2007 season.
 Randle El participated in the coverage of the 2008 NFC Divisional playoff game between the New York Giants and the Philadelphia Eagles for NFL Network, holding an interview after the game with safety Brian Dawkins.
 The next week, he traveled to cover the AFC championship game between his former team, the Pittsburgh Steelers, and the Baltimore Ravens.
 After the game, he held interviews with some of his former teammates, including Ben Roethlisberger, Troy Polamalu, and Hines Ward.

 Randle El made several appearances in television commercials for Easterns Automotive Group, a local car dealership group on the DC and Baltimore areas, alongside Chris Cooley, Clinton Portis, Jason Campbell, Chief Zee, Santana Moss, Willis McGahee.